LuisTorres262/Network-File-Shares-and-Permissions/README.md

 <img src="https://i.imgur.com/HEDpOCQ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-If you guessed you'd be denied access then you would be right!
+11. If you guessed you'd be denied access then you would be right!
 You only have read access so you can't add text documents.
 Try playing around with the other folders and see what you can and can't do.
-This is a way to see how the permissions we set on DC-1 affect how Client-1 can interact with the shared folders.
 </p>
 <br />